What Are The Requirements For A Reverse Mortgage, And How Can You Get Started?

 - You can own the home free and clear or have an existing mortgage.

-- Single-family homes or up to 4-unit properties are eligible if the homeowner occupies at least one of the units.
+- Single-family homes or up to four-unit properties are eligible if the homeowner occupies at least one of the units.

 - You may be able to get a HECM for some condominiums and manufactured homes, but they must be HUD-approved properties and meet FHA requirements.